Medicare Scams, Fraud, & Abuse

 Protect yourself and loved ones from Medicare scams with essential tips and resources from Everence

-• Fake Genetic Testing and/or Telemedicine Scam: Medicare rarely covers genetic testing; however, scammers will use this scheme as a tactic to obtain a person’s Medicare number so they can apply false charges to Medicare.
-This can happen by someone calling you and offering a free genetic test.
-Once the scammer gets your Medicare number, they may also bill Medicare for a bogus telemedicine appointment.
+• Fake Genetic Testing Scam: Medicare rarely covers genetic testing; however, scammers will use this scheme as a tactic to obtain a person’s Medicare number so they can apply false charges to Medicare.

-• Upgraded Medicare Card Scheme: There have been reports of people receiving phone calls from individuals posing as Medicare representatives offering upgraded, hard plastic Medicare cards with a chip in them.
+• Upgraded Medicare Card Scheme: Individuals posing as Medicare representatives will call offering upgraded, hard plastic Medicare cards with a chip in them.
 The scammer asks for payment and your Medicare number.

 • Hospice Fraud: Some scammers partner with dishonest healthcare practitioners who “diagnose” otherwise healthy individuals as terminally ill and on hospice.
 The scammer is then able to send paperwork through to Medicare claiming thousands of dollars of Medicare payments for the erroneous hospice services.

-• Record appointments and services.
-Keep a calendar or planner with notations of health care appointments and treatments.
-This will provide you with a ready resource to double-check if you are suspicious of a provider bill or a charge listed on an explanation of benefits document.
+• Record appointments and services, so you have a ready resource to double-check if you are suspicious of a provider bill or a charge.

 • The equipment or service is free, and they only need your Medicare number for their records.